By KEVIN PROFT

 I declined my blue poncho when I boarded the Maid of the Mist.
 Based on the poncho distributor’s reaction, I don’t think many people do this.
 At one point I thought he was going to force one over my head.
 I got wet, but isn’t that kind of the point?
 I was dry an hour later.

-Kevin Proft is the manager of ecoRI Public Works.
+Kevin Proft is the programs manager for ecoRI News.